Neuro-Biomechanics of Maximum Velocity

 How Does an Athlete Acquire a New Skill?

-At EAP we have identified four stages new skill acquisition:
+At The System we have identified four stages for new skill acquisition:

 Stage 1) Forebrain or Conscious Non-Reflexive Movement